 Oh – and this is not one of my 5 recommended time saving tools!
 I’m just sharing this personal info so you have some background into how busy things have gotten for me!

-Our world has truly sped up since supposedly time-saving inventions like the Internet, cell phones and BlackBerrys, oh my!
-Highly ironic, huh?
-These time-saving devices have become our time-gobbling devices instead.In The Tibetan Book of Living and Dying, author Sogyal Rinpoche writes about a Western tendency of “active laziness”: the need to compulsively cram our lives with a myriad of unimportant activities, leaving little time to confront what really matters.
+Our world has truly sped up since “supposedly” time-saving inventions like the Internet and cell phones!

+Ironically, these time-saving devices have become our time-gobbling devices instead.In The Tibetan Book of Living and Dying, author Sogyal Rinpoche writes about a Western tendency of “active laziness”: the need to compulsively cram our lives with a myriad of unimportant activities, leaving little time to confront what really matters.

 Edit down your to-do list to a “what matters most” to-do list by tapping into The Pareto Principle, an 80/20 rule which says 20 percent of your habits and effort leads to 80 percent of results and enjoyment.

-Know this now: The grass is always greener on the other side until you get there and see it’s AstroTurf.
+Know this now: The grass is always greener on the other side – until you get there and see it’s AstroTurf.
 Symbols are never reality.
 Someone might have amassed material success and fame, but that doesn’t mean they’re happy.
-And if you follow what you see someone else doing, it doesn’t mean you’ll be happy either.
+As a result, if you follow what you see someone else doing, it doesn’t mean you’ll be happy either.

 The main reason why hindsight comes with 20/20 vision is that when everything is done, you’re no longer distracted by negative, fearful emotions.
 Removing this emotional static is like getting cable hookup.
 Not only is the picture of your life clearer, you have more viewing options.

 Stop spending time with nutty people who drain you of energy and distract you from living at your highest potential.
 ‘Nuff said.

 Stay happy—no matter how much life throws at you – with the research-backed happiness tools in THINK HAPPY!
 Boost your confidence, attitude, and mood with this powerful and thought provoking collection of short essays and happiness strategies.